jj2773/Movie_Application/README.md

 # Movie_Application
-A machine learning, JavaScript, and SQLite similar movie suggestion application.
+Utilizing Machine Learning, JavaScript, PostGres, and SQLite a similar movie suggestion application is developed.

 ## Overview
 The objective is to make a lightweight app that can be hosted on GitHub pages that provides a list of movies that might be of interest for viewing upon giving an example movie of interest.
 The dataset to be used is the (ml-25m) which has movie ratings and free-text tagging scores.
 This dataset come from [MovieLens](http://movielens.org), a movie recommendation service.
 To ensure that this is a valid dataset, the purple team perfomed some correlation analysis as mentioned in "movie genome scoring tag relation".